[lecture given June 2nd at the 2012 conference of the Orthodox Peace Fellowship held in Abbotsford, British Columbia]

 Part of my aversion to protest is probably linked to having been what used to be called “a red diaper baby.”
 That is to say my parents were Communists.
 For part of my childhood, the FBI took a great deal of interest in our family.
 Dad was in prison for nearly half-a-year when I was eleven.
 Such things leave a mark on kids.
 In my case, a life of political invisibility seemed to me a life worth having.
 It’s not that I disagreed with my parents’ beliefs and opinions, to the extent that I understood them.
 In fact there was a lot to agree with — opposition to racism, wanting a society in which people were not treated as Kleenex-like disposable objects, a society in which no one was left to freeze to death on the sidewalks.
 But their Marxist ideology never appealed to me.
 When I was high school student, trying to get an idea of what Marxism was all about, I did some reading but found Marxist writers mind-numbing.
-Also I was unable to embrace a core element of Marxism, materialism.
+Also I was unable to embrace a core element of Marxism: materialism.
 The insistence that nothing exists which does not exist materially didn’t explain to me why beauty is so important or the mystery of having a soul or the phenomenon of love.
 When, about the same time in my life, I read Doctor Zhivago, it brought home to me the brutality that is an essential element in any violent revolution, Communist or otherwise.

 But, to the extent I have a social conscience, its early formation is mainly thanks to my parents.